 Foreign tourists and photographers are frequent visitors too.

 The former official residence of the King and Queen of Malaysia has now ben converted into a museum where visitors can tour the official reception rooms and private apartments of the royal family.
 There is no changing of the guard here anymore (that takes place outside the new palace) but this museum remains one of the top KL attractions.

 This is one of my personal favourites.
 It is a massive cave temple on the northern fringes of the city.
 Be prepared to climb a lot of stairs to see the main cave.

-This attraction is mentioned elsewhere on this website so I have not included it in the Top 10 but the Royal Selangor Visitor Centre is consistently ranked as one of the top things to do in Kuala Lumpur.
+The Royal Selangor Visitor Centre is consistently ranked as one of the top things to do in Kuala Lumpur.
 The visitor centre offers complimentary guided tours where you can learn about the history of tin mining in KL as well the story of this 129 year old family business.
 Visitors are taken through the factory for a closer look at pewter craftsmanship and have an opportunity to try out an optional pewtersmithing workshop for a small fee.

 Looking for more places of interest in the KL area?
 Here are some links to articles I wrote in my Thrifty Traveller blog.
 You might like to visit some of these places:

 Here is a map showing the locations of the top KL attractions mentioned above.